What’s a Pipet Monkey? The term is both playfully derogatory and respectful all at once.

 To transfer microliter amounts of liquid between tiny plastic tubes in an endless all day dance.

 They are the postdocs, grad students, undergraduates, and research assistants, who work at the crucible of scientific discovery, the lab bench.
-They used to be almost exclusively geeky white guys but apink2t the bottom end of the academic food chain that’s changing.
+They used to be almost exclusively geeky white guys but at the bottom end of the academic food chain that’s changing.
 It wasn’t too many years ago that the suppliers of laboratory gloves didn’t sell hardly anything but L and XL.
 Now S, XS, and even XXS are available since, increasingly, the cogs in the machine are young, bright, geeky women.
 (Most labs are still pretty hurting on diversity, sorry.)

 The work is repetitive, demanding, and can be hand-crampingly long.
 Laboratory protocols have detailed and exacting steps and the slightest inattention to any one of them dooms the results, wastes time and money, and pisses off everybody; including especially the hapless mistake-maker who gets to start again and stay up late tonight to make it right.